 An alternative to a removable partial denture is a more permanent solution using a dental bridge or the most permanent solution of an implant supported dental bridge.

-If you have an area of your mouth with missing teeth, talk to Dr. Paal to find out what might be the best option for you to fill it.
+If you have an area of your mouth with missing teeth, talk to Dr. Bollman to find out what might be the best option for you to fill it.
 A partial denture in Kingwood Tx is often the perfect solution.
 Call today to setup your initial appointment or you can set an appointment online using our “Schedule an Appointment” app on the right side of this page.